WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 ## Quickstart

-For experienced developers, here is a summary of the guide, see each section for more details and explanations.
+Here is a summary of the guide.
+See each section for additional details and explanations.

 **1. Install Node development tools**